openstack/rally/doc/specs/implemented/improve_scenario_output_format.rst

        [... more charts]

-UI sketch for active "Detailed" subtab, let it be iteration 5 selected by dropdown:
+UI sketch for active "Per iteration" subtab, let it be iteration 5 selected by dropdown:

 .. code-block::